montinevra/TargetClassIcon/README.md

 # TargetClassIcon

 An addon for World of Warcraft.
-Adds class, creature type, and faction information to your target frame.
+Adds class, spec, creature type, and faction information to your target frame.